SabakiHQ/Sabaki/docs/api/boardmatcher.md

 * `filename` `<String>`

 Returns an array of [shapes](goshape.md) included in the given SGF file.
+The SGF file should have a specific structure.
 On the web version, `filename` is ignored.

 ### boardmatcher.cornerMatch(points, board)